|

 their fellow insects.

-This predatory fly (possibly a scathophagid) was carrying around a smaller fly.
+This predatory fly (probably a scathophagid) was carrying around a smaller fly.
 Since flies don't have

 biting mouthparts, they can only eat liquid food.
 To eat its prey, it needs